 More about this marker.
 The marker appears to consist of lettering painted on plywood, and it is extremely dilapidated.
 It may an attempted reproduction of an earlier metal one at the same site.
 Possibly replaced by the Massachusetts Department of Transportation.

 Regarding Old Deerfield.
 For more about Old Deerfield, see the links to other markers nearby.
 The contents of this marker is the same as the marker at the southern entrance to Old Deerfield according to the online reference of "Massachusetts.
 Special Commission on the Celebration of the Tercentenary of the Founding of the Massachusetts Bay Colony; Morison, Samuel Eliot, 1887-1976"

 Related marker.
 Click here for another marker that is related to this marker.
 Similar marker south of town

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 11, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.
-This page has been viewed 787 times since then and 2 times this year.
+It was originally submitted on May 11, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts.
+This page has been viewed 857 times since then and 26 times this year.
 Last updated on October 9, 2011, by Michael Tiernan of Danvers, Massachusetts.
 Photos: 1, 2. submitted on May 11, 2011, by Roger W. Sinnott of Chelmsford, Massachusetts. • Bill Pfingsten was the editor who published this page.